mblackstock/node-red-contrib-influxdb/README.md

     msg.payload = Math.random()*10;
     return msg;

-If ***msg.payload*** is an object containing multiple properties, the fields will be written to the measurement.
+If ***msg.payload*** is an object containing multiple properties, all of the the fields will be written to the measurement.

 For example, the following flow injects three fields, `numValue`, `randomValue` and `strValue` into the same measurement with the current timestamp.